 Mandarin Orange Fruit SaladThis fruit salad has been around a very long time and is another one of those recipes that falls back to my old Bell's Best cookbooks.
 Those books and that trusty red Betty Crocker binder is literally where many of us southern gals, and often our mothers, picked up a lot of the familiar recipes you see on your favorite southern sites and food blogs today.
 They were certainly key cookbooks in my learning experience as a young bride in the 70s.

-In fact, if you're a fan of the movie The Help, set in the early 1960s, this is the very salad that Sissy Spacek, aka Mrs. Walters, ate while she watched The Guiding Light during the bridge parties - though in the movie she calls this recipe ambrosia, as do some of you.
+It's very similar to the Old Fashioned 5 Cup Salad, and, in fact, if you're a fan of the movie The Help, set in the early 1960s, this is the very salad that Sissy Spacek, aka Mrs. Walters, ate while she watched The Guiding Light during the bridge parties - though in the movie she calls this recipe ambrosia, as do some of you.
 So funny the part where Skeeter walks through the room, and with her bubbly personality and big ole smile says "Hi Mrs. Walters!" who promptly responds by pointing to the television with her fork and saying only "I'm watching my story."
 Reminds me so much of my Mama and my Nanny Rosalie.
 You simply did not interrupt them during their "stories," or if you did, the house, or your hair, better be on fire.
 Seriously!